sebastien-relier/SangerQuant/README.md

-# Sanger
+# TraceQ
-Analyze Sanger file and automatize variant calling and svg
+TraceQ is a Sanger File Viewer and Quantifier of base mismatch.